-Leveraging the growth and maturation of the field, in February 2019 a steering committee of pediatric palliative care leaders representing a variety of disciplines, organizations, and areas of focus convened to identify strategic solutions to major access barriers nationally.
-Using a consensus-driven process, the committee discussed the impact and feasibility of potential interventions to grow and strengthen the field.
+Leveraging the growth and maturation of the field, in February 2019 a steering committee of pediatric palliative care leaders representing a variety of disciplines, organizations, and areas of focus convened to identify strategic solutions to major access barriers nationally and discuss the impact and feasibility of potential interventions to grow and strengthen the field.

 Sarah Friebert, MD